 8. The organisation for carrying out, in the field, repairs (including replacement of component and complete assemblies) to units’ equipment (other than ammunition) consists of:-

-(a) Light aid detachments, which are attached to certain units and formations to advise and assist them with their“first line” repair and recovery duties.
+(a) Light aid detachments, which are attached to certain units and formations to advise and assist them with their

-(b) Mobile workshop units, equipped with machinery, breakdown and store lorries, which are allotted to certainformations for carrying out “second line” repairs and recovery.
+(b) Mobile workshop units, equipped with machinery, breakdown and store lorries, which are allotted to certain

-(c) Stationary base ordnance workshops, which are established on a semi-permanent basis at, or adjacent to, thebase ordnance depot or depots.
+(c) Stationary base ordnance workshops, which are established on a semi-permanent basis at, or adjacent to, the

 (d) Ordnance field parks from which replacement of components and complete assemblies can be effected.
-Theseordnance field parks also hold a proportion of replacement vehicles.
+These

 The Ordnance Manual (War) 1939 then details the role of the Light Aid Detachment: